Amicus Reconnect: your well-connected friend

 Available for use to aid in job and housing search, setting up appointments, checking in with probation officers, etc. Time limit enforced when others are waiting.
 Staff assistance provided for help setting up an e-mail account as well as faxing, copying, and printing documents.

-- For more information, contact Mary Maas — Program Manager
+- For more information, contact Mary Maas — Program Coordinator

 - Phone: 612-277-3009